acato-plugins/branded-social-images/readme.txt

 = 1.0.20 =
 * added: filter `bsi_image_url` added to allow filtering of the final output OG:Image url.
+* removed: experimental webp support for hosts that do not support natively has been removed.
+This experimental feature relied on downloading a conversion tool from Google which could be considered insecure.
+On top of that, reports suggest a 7 out of 10 failure rate so there is no good reason to keep it.

 = 1.0.19 =
 * fixed: more protection on functions that might not exist and a try/catch does not prevent crashing